 Acceptance and Commitment Therapy (ACT) focuses on six main processes:

-Acceptance: Making room for whatever shows up in one’s internal, private experience, be it thoughts, feelings, sensations, memories, and urges.
+Making room for whatever shows up in one’s internal, private experience, be it thoughts, feelings, sensations, memories, or urges.
 Letting these experiences come and go, and be as they are, instead of fighting against them.
 By dropping the struggle, you can refocus on connecting to what’s most important to you.

-Cognitive Defusion: Being able to relate to unhelpful thoughts and beliefs in a new way, such as observing them without getting caught up in them, or letting them go.
+Being able to relate to unhelpful thoughts and beliefs in a new way, such as observing them without getting caught up in them, or letting them go.
 It involves seeing thoughts for what they are, not what they say they are.
 We can learn to notice thoughts as words or mental images, without acting on them.

-Present Moment: ACT teaches flexible engagement with moments in the “here and now”, from a place of openness and curiosity.
+ACT teaches flexible engagement with moments in the “here and now”, from a place of openness and curiosity.

 The part that notices our thoughts, as well as our feelings and bodily sensations, is called the Observing Self.
 The Observing Self is pure awareness.
 Pure awareness allows us to take space from painful thoughts and feelings, so that we have more freedom to choose how to respond in a given moment (rather than react).

 The direction we want our life to go in.
 There are no right or wrong values, they are freely chosen, moment to moment by each person.
 It is not “I should do…” it is “I want to do….”

-Committed Action: When we are clear on what is important to us, we can take steps towards that.
+When we are clear on what is important to us, we can take steps towards that.
 We can set small, medium, and long-term goals, and build up patterns of behaviour that will take us in the desired direction, in terms of how we want to live our life.

 What sort of problems can ACT help with?

-ACT can be used in individual therapy, couples therapy, group therapy, workplace trainings, and many other settings.
+ACT can be used in individual therapy, couples therapy, group therapy, workplace training, and many other settings.